 Kerri Bailey – ‘Decoding cross-modal information in early somatosensory cortex‘ (2016:2020)

 Kerri used fMRI (and EEG) to investigate the information carried via cross-modal connections between auditory cortex and primary somatosensory areas of the brain.
 She has shown that hand-regions of early somatosensory areas discriminate the content of sounds that depict hand-actions (e.g. typing on a keyboard Vs knocking a door) but not the content of control sound categories (animal vocalizations or pure tones).

 Paul Kennedy – ‘Social Functioning in At Risk and First Episode Psychosis’ (2016-2019)

 Paul was a clinical psychology trainee who investigated how deficits in social cognition – particularly emotion recognition – may be linked to psychosis.
 Co-supervised with colleagues in Clinical Psychology here at UEA.

 Vicky Adams – ‘Decoding high level influences in facial expression recognition’ (2014: 2018)

-Vicky is using fMRI and EEG to investigate high level influences on emotion recognition.
+Vicky used fMRI and EEG to investigate high level influences on emotion recognition.
 Vicky has shown that primary visual cortex surprisingly carries information regarding occluded parts of faces, e.g. a face with the eyes hidden.

 I am interested in supervising students on a wide array of topics related to my research interests in Cognitive Neuroscience and Perception.
-In particular, analzying fMRI data is possible for Masters students (e.g. fMRI analysis or data collection, EEG).
+In particular working on neuroimaging projects is feasible for Masters students (e.g. fMRI analysis or data collection, EEG).